 Sen. Ted Cruz (R-TX):

 As I discussed in my opening assertion as half of the legislative framework that I’ve launched, I’m going to introduce the Sandbox Act, which establishes an AI sandbox program inside OSTP.
-Do you help the underlying ideas and objectives of having Congress set up regulatory sandboxes for ai?
+Do you assist the underlying ideas and objectives of having Congress set up regulatory sandboxes for ai?

 Michael Kratsios: